nhu92/Mixed-DNA-Project/08-EstimateMixedNumber.md

 I want to write an automatic evaluation code to output the prediction on order, family, and genus level.
 Then, I want to test a series of parameter settings on distance transformation methods to see which one works better in specific situation.

+---

+I checked the results from the data3.
+It is marked as a bad data but by current judging criteria it should still recover something.
+However, when I checked the results from our pipeline, it showed random results with different parameter choice.
+I will figure out the problem by looking at the trees and the assembly.
+I was told that some repetitive regions might be assembled by hybpiper causing the issue.